Subscription includes

 Key Features:

-Example: Use trend data to correlate changes in customer lifetime value with marketing campaigns, product launches, or seasonal patterns.
+Example: Use trend data to correlate changes in customer value with marketing campaigns, product launches, or seasonal patterns.

 Track the percentage of customers who return for additional purchases across customizable time periods.
 The repeat purchase rate WooCommerce report helps identify whether customer retention efforts are working.